mtelvers/stmichaels/_posts/2025-02-09-4th-before-lent.md

 **St Michael and All Angels -- a Parish under the Patronage of Our Lady of Walsingham**

+# COLLECT

-**COLLECT:** O God, you know us to be set in the midst of so many and great dangers, that by reason of the frailty of our nature we cannot always stand upright:
+O God, you know us to be set in the midst of so many and great dangers, that by reason of the frailty of our nature we cannot always stand
+upright:

 grant to us such strength and protection as may support us in all dangers and carry us through all temptations;